-The following Data Privacy Statement describes how and for what purpose astora GmbH & Co.
-KG, Karthäuserstraße 4, 34117 Kassel, Germany (hereinafter also referred to as “astora” or “we”) processes personal data of its business partners and their employees.
+The following notice describes how and for what purpose astora GmbH, Karthäuserstraße 4, 34117 Kassel (hereinafter also “We”) processes the personal data of its business partners and their employees.

 1. Responsibility for data processing and contact data

-The controller responsible for processing your personal data is:
+Responsible for the processing of your personal data is:

 2. Type of data processed